 Chile is also home to an international house of formation for Holy Cross.
-Members of the Congregation from Brazil, Haiti, Peru, and Chile are there completing their studies and preparing for ministry in the Church.
+Members of the Congregation from Brazil, Haiti, Mexico, Peru, and Chile are there completing their formation and preparing for ministry in the Church.

 After a long history of collaboration, the Congregation's mission in Chile joined with the mission in Peru to form one unified jurisdiction.
-The work of the Congregation of Holy Cross in Chile is overseen by the District of Chile-Peru (Santiago, Chile, and Canto Grande, Peru).
+The work of the Congregation of Holy Cross in Chile is now overseen by the unified District of Chile-Peru (Santiago, Chile, and Canto Grande, Peru).

 For a listing of the Congregation's schools, parishes, and other apostolic works in Chile, check out the ministries page.